Workplace Charging Scheme explained - are you eligible and how do you claim it?

 Is there a limit to the number of claims/charge points?

-You can claim the voucher more than once up to a maximum of 20 charge point sockets.
+You can claim the voucher more than once for up to a maximum of 40 charge point sockets.

-The limit of 20 charge points applies to each applicant and not the site itself.
-For example, if you have two sites/offices for your business you could have up to 10 charge point sockets installed at each.
+The limit of 40 charge point sockets applies to each applicant and not the site itself.
+For example, if you have two sites/offices for your business you could have up to 20 charge point sockets installed at each.

-How do I use the voucher and get an installation?
+How do I get the Workplace Charging Scheme voucher and get an installation?

 To claim the voucher you will need to apply for it online before arranging an installation.
 You can apply for the Workplace Charging Scheme here.